top of page

 Chair: Professor James Stanley, Biostatistician, University Of Otago, Wellington

-Keynote Speaker: Associate Professor Angela Ballantyne, University of Otago, Wellington
+Keynote Speaker: Professor Angela Ballantyne, University of Otago, Wellington

 • 2B - Mental Health